a327ex/www/content/posts/community_management.md

 ### Dev streams

-Development streams like the ones [Jonathan Blow](https://www.twitch.tv/j_blow) are good.
+Development streams like the ones [Jonathan Blow](https://www.twitch.tv/j_blow) does are good.
 I'm not really going to do any of them in the near future but I'm not against it.
 The main thing is that it has to be clearly focused on game development.
 If the people watching it are doing it because they're players of your game then that's a bad sign, since it can easily lead to power leaks, as in streams people get pretty mentally close to the streamer, perhaps more so than in any other situation.

+### Talks

+Presentations in general are undesirable but I'm also not 100% against them.
+The main reason is that like with AMAs and Q&As, they tend to raise your status, and more status = bad.
+I'd much rather write long posts like this one that most people won't read than give a talk.

+However, sharing information with other developers is good, so that's why I'm not 100% against them.
+Obviously there are certain events like GDC for instance which I would never give a talk to, primarily because I don't like how the talks are hidden behind a paywall, but also because they have all these weird rules about what you can talk about, like the talk can't be too negative, and you can't mention other games by name, and so on.
+I understand why people from San Francisco would come up with these rules, but you know, it's just not for me.

 ## Creativity

 This entire post is somewhat focused on me not wanting to draw too much attention to myself.
-Re-reading it I can easily see how people might feel it is unreasonably defensive and how they might get the wrong idea, that I don't want attention on myself because I don't want to deal with all the drama or the insults or whatever that comes with it if I fall on the wrong side of having attention on myself.
+Re-reading it I can easily see how people might feel it is unreasonably defensive and somewhat paranoid.
+And I can also see how someone might get the wrong idea, that I don't want attention on myself because I don't want to deal with all the drama or the insults or whatever that comes with it if I fall on the wrong side of having attention on myself.

 However, I am someone who actively enjoys stuff like that.
-I like conflict, I like arguing, I like being the center of attention.
+I like conflict, I like arguing, I like debates, I like being the center of attention.
 There's nothing that I like more than everyone very visibly telling me I'm wrong and then it turns out I'm right.
-I would feel extremely at home being at the center of some big drama and I would be able to defend myself well.
+I would feel extremely at home being the center of some big drama and I would be able to defend myself well.
 But I've also come to realize that this is somewhat of a flaw in myself, and I've been actively trying to reign in these instincts that I have to engage in conflict and trying really hard to not give in to them.

 At the same time, I've also come to realize that these instincts are what allow me to be creative in the way that I am, and likely what allowed me to be *successfully* creative.
 Creativity is about